evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.

-There is only one roof for this model.
+There is only one roof option for this model.

-The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/xpeng/x9/x9_awd_performance/exterior_2_st.jpg" title="XPENG X9 AWD Performance" width="3000" height="2215"  >}}